-Telephone the Data Protection Officer (0121 476 1181 ext.
-2500) or if there is no answer then email dpo@newman.ac.uk
+Telephone the Data Protection Officer (0121 387 4567 or on Teams 4567) or if there is no answer then email dpo@newman.ac.uk

 When making a report, DO NOT INCLUDE 'restricted information' or 'highly restricted information' relating to the breach.
 Check for attachments and remove them.
 If you do include the breached data you are causing another data breach.